 7. Waterworks in the BathTub

 Oh yes, after I saw how much fun my toddler has during bath time in the evenings, I realized this is really something I need to be doing during the day when I’ve run out of games or activities for him to do.
-He already loves splashing around in the tub with his water bucket and rubber duckies, so I like to add some bath bubbles (or even blow bubbles) to help him have even more fun!
-Not only does he have a blast, but I also knock something off my to-do list before bedtime!
+He already loves splashing around in the tub with his water toys and buckets, so I like to add some bath bubbles (or even blow bubbles) to help him have even more fun!
+Not only does he have a blast, but I also knock something off my to-do list and help stimulate his senses before bedtime!